rebeccalim20/IDAssignment1/README.md

 -  For footer (Social media icon):
    - When the icon was being click it will direct user to different website perspectively (According to different social media perspectively)
    - The icon was being align properly align in row
+   - When the icon is being hover it will show animated (move upwards slightly)